Much Ado About Nothing July 26 – August 5, 2018

 World Premiere of The Comedy of Terrible Errors by Don Zolidis is the daylight presentation for the festival, and appears July 28 – August 4 with Tuesday and Wednesday performances at 7:00pm, and Saturday performances at 4:00pm.

 Water Works Teen Ensemble returns to the festival for its seventh summer.
 The original two-week outdoor creative experience for high school students provides and opportunity for the participants to cast, direct, and present a complete performance of a Shakespeare play.
-This summer, the ensemble will present Hamlet on the Starr Jaycee Park stage.
+This summer, the ensemble will present A Midsummer Night’s Dream on the Starr Jaycee Park stage.

 You can support us again by clicking the button below!

-Award-winning director and Water Works veteran, Frannie Shepherd-Bates is Education Director for KidsAct! and Water Works Teen Ensemble.
+Water Works Theatre Company is pleased to announce that Patrick Hanley will take on the role of Director of Education for KidsAct! and Water Works Teen Ensemble.
 More >

 There are many ways to support Water Works Theatre Company.
 You can advertise in our program, volunteer your time or expertise, become a sponsor or make a financial donation.
 It all ensures that this community jewel continues.
 Find out how you can help >